Nattgew/kmztosct2/README.md

 ## apd2kml

 Converts an airport diagram from the sct file to kml.
 Give the master file directory (containing ZSE-v3_05.sct2) and the airport code.
 Everything within 3 miles of the airport center is brought over, saved to master directory as code.kml.
+The structure of the kml file should match what the kmztosct2 program expects.

 apd2kml.py "C:\Path\To\MasterDir" "KPDX"